JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_3/index.md

 ![step23](./steps/step23.png)

 All the scenarios are working fine.
-Let’s move with our last api for category that is to delete the category by id.
+Let’s move with our last api for category, that is, to delete the category by id.

 # Removing Category by Id

-We will be deleting the object from the database, the function won’t return anything.
+We will be deleting the object from the database.
+The function won’t return anything.

-You can define the type annotation as None or else it’s not required.
+You can define the type annotation as `None` or else it’s not required.
 I am leaving up to you, whatever you feel good, better to follow the type annotation.

 **router.py**